Inklingo

 paisaje

-Use 'paisaje' specifically for the natural scenery or the appearance of a land area as seen from a particular point.
+Use this specifically for the natural scenery or the overall appearance of a landscape.

 A wide view of green rolling hills, a blue river, and distant mountains under a sunny sky.